 55 Princes Gate, Exhibition Road, London SW7 2PG

 Open 7 days a week, Lunch 12.00pm – 3.00pm, Dinner 5.30pm – 11.15pm (10:30pm on Sundays)

 Home to many of my scout meetings, discussions and very tasty śledzie (herrings), pierogi and ciasto (cake).
 Situated in the very heart of London’s South Kensington, the legendary Daquise has been serving delicious, traditional Polish cuisine since 1947.
 Apparently Edward Raczynski, the President of Poland in exile frequented Daquise and called it his unofficial headquarters, planning how to overthrow the Communist government in Poland over barszcz and uszka (beetroot soup and ravioli).
 More recently taken over by the company Gessler from Warszawa – where I remember going in 1988 for their ice cream when it was one of the few privately owned restaurants.

 POSK – Polish Social and Cultural Club

 Merely an idea promoted by Prof. Inż.
-Roman Wajda in 1964, over the years many UK Poles organised events and donated money to build this Club in Hammersmith.
-Building commenced in 1971 and it was officially opened in 1974, I remember a coach trip to London from the North to see it a few years later.
+Roman Wajda in 1964, over the years UK Poles organised events and donated money to build this Club in Hammersmith.
+Building commenced in 1971 and officially opened in 1974, I remember a coach trip to London from the North to see it a few years later.
 Since then, home to many wonderful events including a play for which I helped paint the stage sets.
-Home of many organisations, including the SPK Foundation (the Ex-Serviceman’s Association, the Jóżef Piłsudski Institute, the Tydzień Polski (Polish Weekly Newspaper) a theatre, library, shop, restaurant and cafe.
+Address of many organisations, including the SPK Foundation (previously the Ex-Serviceman’s Association, the Jóżef Piłsudski Institute, the Tydzień Polski (Polish Weekly Newspaper) a theatre, library, shop, restaurant and cafe.

 238-246 King Street, Hammersmith, London W6 0RF